miki151/keeperrl_wiki/Creature/Body/Body.md

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature "wikilink")>>[Body](/keeperrl_wiki/Body "wikilink")

-Creatures in KeeperRL have various different kinds of body.
-Their bodies are defined by many characteristics, such as attributes, body parts, what limbs they use to fight with, what substance they consist of, their abilities such as sight, flight, resistance to poison or telepathy, various permanent buffs and nurfs, ability to train in different skills, ability to breed, if they can move/how fast, appearance by which they are recognised as a particular race, any magical powers etc.

 The body material may result in yielding resources when you kill it. eg. Iron golems yeild iron.
 The various body materials are:

 * FLESH: Has a brain, can copulate if approached, loses heads means death
 * UNDEAD_FLESH: Has brain, undead, sunlight vulnerable, immune to poison, plague and bleeding